Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Operator

-We'll now go over the line of Joe Vruwink with Baird.
+We'll now go over to the line of Joe Vruwink with Baird.
 Please go ahead.

 Joe Vruwink